 Danau Girang is a collaborative research and training facility managed by Sabah Wildlife Department and Cardiff University.

-This project primary objective is to make the Linked Data more accessible and allow the non-technical end-user (and here we mean by end-user the Bioscience Researchers) to perform their job more efficiently.
-The end-user should accomplish their regular job faster by using our special user-interface.
-The naive user won’t need to have any experience in using SPARQL or any other query language to retrieve the data.
+This project makes the Linked-Data more accessible and allows the non-technical end-user (e.g., Bioscience Researchers, wildlife conservationists) to perform their job more efficiently through developing novel interfaces.
+More specifically, we aim to combine GUIs with conversational AI techniques to facilitate efficient and effective linked data retrieval for non-technical users.
+The naive user will not need to have any experience using SPARQL or any other query language to retrieve the data.
 Besides, expert users will perform their job easier in less time.
-This project composes three main objectives: